 This is an extraordinary time to be here, wineries are buzzing with activity, there are food festivals and farmer markets in many of the hilltop villages.
 Olive mills are running 24/7, everybody is out and about with nets and ladders to pick olives until dusk.
 And if that was not enough, there are mushrooms, truffle, thick farro soups, polenta, pumpkin, fresh fennel and cime di rapa to add to the cornucopia of incredible foods available just now.
 Add the salami and life is perfect.

-- 450 gr (3 cups) 00 or pastry flour, better if organic and unbleached
+- 450 gr (3 3/4 cups) whole purpose four, better if organic and unbleached

 - 2 tablespoon anise seeds